fatherdougalmaguire/Novato/README.md

   <img width="300" alt="image" src="https://github.com/user-attachments/assets/9c6fc378-3184-44ff-a0e7-11361103483c"/>
 </div>

-It runs on MacOS Sonoma, MacOS Sequoia and MacOS Tahoe ( Intel and Apple Silicon ).
+It runs on MacOS Sonoma, MacOS Sequoia and MacOS Tahoe.

 Universal binaries can be found in the [Releases](https://github.com/fatherdougalmaguire/Novato/releases) section.

 At some point,  I may build iOS and iPadOS versions off the same codebase.

-And if I get super enthusiastic,  versions for Windows, Linux and WebAssembly ( though unlikely to be written in Swift )
+And if I get super enthusiastic,  versions for Windows, Linux and WebAssembly.

 ## Ackowledgements